 “I’ll meet you guys at the pub down the street in, what, half an hour or so?”

 I still had half a beer.
 I noticed that he did too.
-But Sean and Tech Guy were ready to make a move and didn’t have the patience to wait for us to finish.
+But Jeremy and Tech Guy were ready to make a move and didn’t have the patience to wait for us to finish.

 And with that, they were all gone.

 This was the first time I had ever really been alone with him.